dorvk/CoreDataManager/README.md

 Copy the file `CoreDataManager.swift` into your project.

-Create instance from anywhere you want to use.
 You don't need to `import CoreData` anywhere, nor AppDelegate configurations.
 Just do not forget to implement NSManagedObject while initialization.

-    let coreDataManager = CoreDataManager<T>()

 Functions
 ------------